flatscrew/gmic-gegl-plugin/README.md

 ### Optional: disable the `aux` input pad for GEGL operations

 By default, the build enables an additional **aux** input pad on all generated GEGL operations.
-Some hosts (notably GIMP 3.0.4) require the aux pad to be disabled for non-destructive editing to work correctly (big thanks to [@LinuxBeaver](https://github.com/LinuxBeaver) for extensive plugin testing and reporting this issue!).
+Some hosts (notably GIMP 3.0.4 and 3.0.6) require the aux pad to be disabled for non-destructive editing to work correctly (big thanks to [@LinuxBeaver](https://github.com/LinuxBeaver) for extensive plugin testing and reporting this issue!).

 You can turn it off by configuring Meson with: